Bartholomey/the_lake_redoubt/julija/15_chapter_fifteen.md

 Her hand is touching my scalp now; it is buried deep below my hair: “LIQUIDATE THE VESSEL!
 STOP ITS FUNCTIONS!
 DESTROY IT NOW!!!”
 I am scared.

-Julija is screaming at the screen, “YOU ARE ENJOYING HER SUFFERING, YOU WEST INDIES PERVERT!
-IT IS LIKE A SNUFF MOVIE TO YOU!”
+Julija is screaming at the screen, “You are enjoying her suffering, you West Indies pervert!!!
+It is like a snuff movie to you!”
 I close my eyes, touch my forehead, and say, “Let them enjoy.”

 Julija: “Hallo.
 Hallo.
 Hallo!!!
 Is this how a gentleman is supposed to behave in front of you?!
 Go ahead.
 Tolerate it.
 Tolerate it more!